Wondering what the lowest credit score you need for a mortgage?

 - Home Equity Loan or Line of Credit HELOC – 680 Credit Score

 FHA mortgages are without question the best type of loan for people with bad credit.
-It’s possible to get an FHA loan with a credit score of between 500 and 579 with a 10% downpayment, but the requirements are more stringent.
+FHA mortgages have 500 credit score home loans with a 10% down payment.
+With a FICO score between 500 – 579 with a 10% downpayment, but the requirements are more stringent.

 If your credit score is below 580, it’s recommended that you take some time repairing your credit before applying.
 For borrowers with a 580 credit score, you could qualify for an FHA loan with just 3.5% down.

-First-time home buyers have lower credit scores than the typical home buyer on average.
-This makes FHA loans a great option for first time buyers.
+First-time home buyers have lower FICO scores than the typical home buyer on average.
+This makes FHA loans a great option for first-time buyers.
 USDA loans and VA loans are also a very attractive option for any homebuyer.

 The Veterans Administration does not do not have a minimum credit score requirement.
 Although, many lenders need a 620 credit score for a mortgage approval.
 Some bad credit mortgage lenders can accept a 580 credit score.
 VA loans are a great way for Veterans to get a mortgage with NO downpayment and avoid paying mortgage insurance.